-Lucky Leaf Toppers® are convenient single-serve cups filled with fruit filling.
-These premium fruit toppers can be used on ice cream, cheesecake, waffles, or yogurt.
+Lucky Leaf Toppers® were a convenient single-serve cups filled with fruit filling.
+They were a premium fruit toppers that could be used on ice cream, cheesecake, waffles, or yogurt.
 Toppers are no longer available.

 Or grab a spoon and dig into your favorite flavor.
 That was my first choice too.

-This time of year tends to get busy with all the parties, shopping, events, and family get togethers, so I wanted to share an easy recipe that you could serve with the fruit Toppers.
+This time of year tends to get busy with all the parties, shopping, events, and family get togethers, so I wanted to share an easy recipe that you could serve with fruit filling.

 As I was thinking through recipes, I remembered how easy pancake muffins are to make.
 I decided to change it up slightly though by making mini German pancakes.